OpenScienceLabs/osl-translations/README.md

 The second week will involve extracting the content to be translated and configuring the content on Crowdin.

-The third, the fourth, fifth and sixth weeks will be devoted to translation.
+The third to eighth week will be devoted to translation.

-The seventh week is to be dedicated to revision and quality control of the translations, ensuring that the style guide is followed and that Spanish grammar rules are correctly applied.
-We will also start proofing the content to be used on the websites.
+The seventh, eighth and ninth weeks will be dedicated to revision and quality control of the translations.
+We make sure that the style guide is followed and that Spanish grammar rules are correctly applied.
+We will also start checking the content to be used on the websites.

-The last week of the project is dedicated to placing the translation on the website.
+The last two weeks of the project are for the placement of the translation on the website.

 Throughout the process, the Protocol and Project Planning Officer will fulfil their role.
 They will skilfully organise and facilitate meetings between